 This trend was reinforced by the reciprocal climate deal that China struck with the Obama administration in November, under which China agreed to peak its carbon dioxide emissions by 2030 and put a cap on coal burning by 2020.
 In fact, some analysts now predict that Chinese coal burning could begin to decline as early as next year.

 This is a global game-changer.
 According to the U.S. Energy Information Administration, China was responsible for more than 80 percent of the growth in global coal burning since 2000, and currently burns half of the world’s coal.
-With coal demand already starting to decline in the U.S. and
+With coal demand already starting to decline in the U.S. and other developed countries, the coal boom may be over.

 From Australia to Mozambique, new coal mines costing billions of dollars are being mothballed.